10 Signs You Might Be Living with Complex PTSD (C-PTSD)

 If expressing your needs or saying "no" brings up panic, guilt, or fear, you're not alone.
 Many people with C-PTSD learned early that boundaries weren't allowed.
 Setting a boundary might have led to rage, abandonment, or the silent treatment from a caregiver.
 So your body learned: saying yes equals survival.

-Now, even when you logically know you have the right to say no, your body floods with dread.
-You might overextend yourself, absorb other people's emotions, or stay silent when something bothers you.
-Learning to set boundaries again is tender work—and it starts with believing that what you need actually matters.
+Learning to set boundaries again is tender work, and it starts with believing that what you need actually matters.
 A compassionate therapist in Goodyear can help you practice this in a space where it's truly safe to say no.

 8. You Feel Exhausted for No Clear Reason

 Living with a dysregulated nervous system is like running a marathon every single day—even if you never leave the house.
 When your body is stuck in survival mode, it burns through enormous amounts of energy trying to keep you safe.
-You might feel physically drained, struggle to get out of bed, or experience unexplained pain or illness.
+You might feel physically drained, struggle to get out bed, or experience unexplained pain or illness.

 9. You Have Difficulty Imagining a Future That Feels Good